Check coronavirus information for postgraduate researchers to see changes to policy and procedure due to the outbreak of COVID-19.

 There is no guarantee that you will be able to extend your programme, especially if the unexpected circumstances could have been remedied with a Leave of Absence at an earlier stage.

-Extensions to progression or confirmation of enrolment are normally limited to a maximum of three months.
-In exceptionally compelling circumstances, a longer extension of up to six months may be granted.
+Extensions to progression or confirmation of enrolment are normally limited to a maximum of two months.
+In exceptionally compelling circumstances, a longer extension of up to four months may be granted.
+Extensions can normally only be sought within two months of your existing progression or confirmation of enrolment deadline.

 Multiple extensions exceeding a total period of two years will not normally be granted.